 This module explores the rules and principles that regulate the trial stage of the criminal process.
-The module is socio-legal in its approach, placing as much emphasis on the theoretical and political context of rules as the content of those rules.
+The module is socio-legal in its approach, placing as much emphasis on the theoretical and political context of rules as the content of those rules and their application in practice.
 It also challenges students to consider a normative agenda.
-Topics to be covered include the following;
+Topics to be covered include the following:

 - Models of proof

 - Adversarial techniques